 Tell the Wolves I'm Home by Carol Rifka Brunt

-This novel is a singular portrait of the late-‘80s AIDS epidemic’s transformation of a girl and
+This novel is a singular portrait of the late-‘80s AIDS epidemic’s transformation of a girl and her family.
+But beyond that, it tells a universal story of how love chooses us, and how flashes of our beloved live through us even after they’re gone.

 I hope you'll give these books a try.
 Having finished all three, I'm now in need of something new to read.
 Have you read any good books lately?